Four-manifolds, geometries and knots: Cappell-Shaneson knots

-If $a=-1$ the ring $\mathbb{Z}[X]/(f_{-1}(X))$ is integrally closed.
-(For the discriminant $D$ of the integral closure $\tilde R$ of $R=\mathbb{Z}[X]/(f_{-1}(X))$ divides 49, the discriminant of $f_{-1}(X)$, and $49/D=[\tilde R:R]^2$.
-As the discriminant must be greater than 1, by a classical result of Minkowski, this index must be 1).
-As this ring has class number 1 (see the tables of [AR84]) it is a PID.
+The roots of $\Delta_{-1}(t)=t^3+t^2-2t-1$ are the Galois conjugates of $\zeta_7+\zeta_7^{-1}$, where $\zeta_7$ is a primitive 7th root of unity.
+The discriminant of $\Delta_{-1}(t)$ is 49, which is not properly divisible by a perfect square, and so $\mathbb{Z}[t]/(\Delta_{-1}(t))$ is the full ring of integers in the maximal totally real subfield of the cyclotomic field $\mathbb{Q}(\zeta_7)$.
+As this ring has class number 1 it is a PID.
 Hence any two matrices in $SL(3,\mathbb{Z})$ with this characteristic polynomial are conjugate, by Theorem 1.4.
 Therefore the knot group is unique and determines $K$ up to Gluck reconstruction and change of orientations, by Theorem 17.5.
 Since $B=-A-I$ has determinant 1 and $\beta_1=-\lambda_1-1<0$, the corresponding knot is reflexive.

 Suppose now that $a<-1$.
-Let $F$ be the field $\mathbb{Q}[X]/(f_a(X))$ and let $\lambda$ be the image of $X$ in $F$.
-We may view $Q^3$ as a $\mathbb{Q}[X]$-module and hence as a 1-dimensional $F$-vector space via the action of $A$.
+Let $F$ be the field $\mathbb{Q}[t]/(\Delta_a(t))$ and let $\lambda$ be the image of $X$ in $F$.
+We may view $\mathbb{Q}^3$ as a $\mathbb{Q}[t]$-module and hence as a 1-dimensional $F$-vector space via the action of $A$.
 If $B$ commutes with $A$ then it induces an automorphism of this vector space which preserves a lattice and so determines a unit $u(B)$ in $O_F$, the ring of integers in $F$.
-Moreover $det(B)=N_{F/\mathbb{Q}}u(B)$.
+Moreover $\det(B)=N_{F/\mathbb{Q}}u(B)$.
 If $\sigma$ is the embedding of $F$ in $R$ which sends $\lambda$ to $\lambda_1$ and $P$ and $B$ are as above we must have $\sigma(u(B))=\beta_1$.

 Let $U=O_F^\times$ be the group of all units in $O_F$, and let $U^\nu$, $U^\sigma$, $U^+$ and $U^2$ be the subgroups of units of norm 1, units whose image under $\sigma$ is positive, totally positive units and squares, respectively.
-Then $U\cong Z^2\times\{\pm1\}$, since $F$ is a totally real cubic number field, and so $[U:U^2]=8$.
+Then $U\cong\mathbb{Z}^2\times\{\pm1\}$, since $F$ is a totally real cubic number field, and so $[U:U^2]=8$.
 The unit $-1$ has norm $-1$, and $\lambda$ is a unit of norm 1 in $U^\sigma$ which is not totally positive.
 Hence $[U:U^\nu]=[U^\nu\cap U^\sigma:U^+]=2$.
 It is now easy to see that there is a unit of norm 1 that is not in $U^\sigma$ (i.e., $U^\nu\not= U^\nu\cap U^\sigma$) if and only if every totally positive unit is a square (i.e., $U^+=U^2$).